The Ugliest Woman in the World?

-The ugliest woman in the world, Julia Pastrana, was buried this month, her life revealing hideous aspects of the feminine experience.
+Called by some, “the ugliest woman in the world,” Julia Pastrana, was buried this month, her life revealing hideous aspects of the feminine experience.

 Born in Mexico in 1834, with a condition we now call “hypertrichosis,” Julia had the fur of our ancestors all over her body.
 Thick, black hair.
 Her ears were large “The better to hear you with.”
 Her nose as well.
 She had two rows of teeth and a jaw to accommodate them - jutting, pugnacious, unappealing in a woman.
 So her mother sold her as a teenager to Theodore Lent, an American impresario, who traveled the world with her, selling tickets to the curious.
 “Feast your eyes on the bear woman!
 Only 5 cents.
 Group discounts available.”